ORIGINS 1: RELEVANCY

 16f: Look North, to North-East, but don’t turn your neck whilst both hands remain in your pockets.
 Recite thrice “I am plucking the monkey’s knee from the moon”. “

 This emphasis on teaching by geometry was part of a general movement in the martial arts to find meaning through definition.
 The more a subject could be analytically deconstructed, the more it was hailed as a "scientific" fighting art.
 And so, definitions were lusted after as enthusiastically and as importantly as someone may lust over a shiny new mobile phone or an influential and good-looking follower on Instagram.
-Styles and teachers adopted names, histories and coloured uniforms to help define themselves and it all got very silly.
-After having trained in the martial arts since I was knee-high to Lao-Tzu’s Yak, and having taught Tai Chi since the end of the 80’s, silliness was in my blood stream, but I fought against its desire to engage in comparisons and in the categorisation of the arts, particularly when new students would arrive at class:
+Styles and teachers adopted names, histories and coloured uniforms to help define themselves and it all got very fragmented and very silly.
+After having trained in the martial arts since I was knee-high to Lao-Tzu’s Yak, and having taught Tai Chi since the end of the 80’s, silliness was an integral part of my training, but I learned to fight back.
+I was shown how not to engage in comparisons and in the categorisation of the arts, particularly when new students would arrive at class:

 Classical Student: “ Excuse me, I want to to learn a style of Tai Chi".